Kupon-Protocol/kupon-protocol-concept/README.md

 - A percentage of each paid NFT mint could potentially go to Kupon DAO.
 The DAO could decide on what the percentage amount should be.
   - The minting fee could be split between the Kupon DAO and the referrer (the front-end maintainer).
 - **POAPs:** Potential integration with poap.xyz
+- **Anti-spam measures:**
+  - Upper bound for an NFT supply (for example 1000 NFTs max for the maxSupply)
+  - Payment for CreateKuponNft (by default it would be 0/free, but DAO could change the amount)

 <img src="https://user-images.githubusercontent.com/26535457/144697685-27781402-1194-4279-a869-3dbadf99a116.png"
      alt="Kupon Inforgraphic"